VivekN147/number-game/README.md

 For most users spotify_dl -l spotify_playlist_link -o download_directory should do where

 spotify_playlist_link is a link to Spotify's playlist.
 You can get it from the 3-dot menu.

+Alternatively, spotify_dl -p playlist_id -u user_name -o download_directory will also work

+playlist_id is the id of the playlist where songs need to be downloaded.
+If this is skipped then it will download songs ftom your "My Music" collection user_name is the user name who created the playlist. download_directory is the location where the songs must be downloaded to.
+A first time run will require authentication; you will need to click on the URL prompted to authenticate.
+Once logged in, paste the URL back in.